What is PCP Finance?

 PCP vs Hire Purchase (HP)

-• PCP offers lower monthly payments because you only pay for the car’s depreciation.
+• PCP offers lower monthly payments because you only pay for the car’s depreciation, not its full value.

 PCP vs Car Leasing